KKcorps/KKcorps/README.md

 ### Hi there 👋

 Kartik this side.
 I am a software engineer by profession and passion.
+Currently an Apache Committer working mostly on Data Engineering OSS projects.

-I started writing recently but somehow got lucky and got over 300K views on Medium.com.
+I started writing recently but somehow got lucky and got over 500K views on Medium.com.
 I have also written documentation for Apache Airflow, such as the Best Practices guide.

 I currently live in Bengaluru, India, so most of my day involves me being stuck in traffic with my job as a secondary activity.